satabdimondal/DGV/README.md

 - **Validation**: Add field validation (e.g., required fields, phone number format).
 - **UI Improvements**: Enhance the design and layout of the form.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit a pull request for any improvements or bug fixes.

----

-This README can be modified as needed, depending on further project details or any additional features you might add.